manuelarte/gowasp/README.md

 ![version](https://img.shields.io/github/v/release/manuelarte/gowasp)

-GOwasp is a deliberately vulnerable web application written in [Go](https://go.dev/).
+GOwasp simulates a vulnerable web application built with Go.
-This project demonstrates some of the most common security vulnerabilities affecting web applications today.
-These vulnerabilities are based on the [OWASP](https://owasp.org/) top 10.
+It showcases some of the most common security flaws found in modern web applications, based on the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list.
-The goal is to learn security concepts by exploiting and then fixing these vulnerabilities.
+The project encourages hands-on learning: exploit each vulnerability, understand the risk, and apply the fix.

 ## 🚀Getting Started